SMART Permission Tickets

 • For single-patient ticket types, request SMART v2 CRUDS suffix scopes (for example patient/Observation.rs)

-• Include jti in client assertion for replay protection
+• When using a JWT client assertion, include jti in that assertion for replay protection

 • Refresh tickets before expiration for continued access